Let us examine the difference between two often-confused terms: Forgiveness and Reconciliation.

 Then comes reestablishing safety.

 This is achieved so that the act doesn’t reoccur.
 Because forgiveness doesn’t mean putting oneself in a position to be harmed again.
-It also doesn’t mean to literally “forget”, since there would be no lesson learned if that were the case.
+Neither does it mean to literally “forget”, since there would be no lesson learned if that were the case.
 At this level, you may decide to no longer see the person, end a relationship, or establish new boundaries.
 To be able to proceed, safety needs to be re-acquired to a certain reasonable extent.

 Note that the above three steps do not have to follow this specific order.
 They can overlap and the forgiver may keep returning to them interchangeably until they are ready to move on with their grieving process.